 Caravan park owners charge rent.
 The owner of a caravan is paid a hiring charge.
 Sometimes the park owner and the caravan owner are the same person, so the rent and hiring charge are combined.

 At the start of your residency, the park owner/manager cannot ask for more than 14 days rent in advance.
 A caravan owner cannot ask for more than 28 days hiring charge in advance.
-If they insist, contact the Tenants Union for advice.
+If they insist, contact us for advice.